MicrosoftDocs/azure-docs/articles/data-factory/data-flow-exists.md

 # Mapping data flow exists transformation

 The exists transformation is a row filtering transformation that checks whether your data exists in another source or stream.
-The output stream includes all rows in the left stream that either exist or do not exist in the right stream.
-The exists Transform is similar to ```SQL WHERE EXISTS``` and ```SQL WHERE NOT EXISTS```.
+The output stream includes all rows in the left stream that either exist or don't exist in the right stream.
+The exists transformation is similar to ```SQL WHERE EXISTS``` and ```SQL WHERE NOT EXISTS```.

 ## Configuration

-Choose which data stream you are checking for existence in the **Right stream** dropdown.
+Choose which data stream you're checking for existence in the **Right stream** dropdown.

-Specify whether you are looking for the data to exist or not exist in the **Exist type** setting.
+Specify whether you're looking for the data to exist or not exist in the **Exist type** setting.

 Choose which key columns you want to compare as your exists conditions.
 By default, data flow looks for equality between one column in each stream.
 To compare via a compute value, hover over the column dropdown and select **Computed column**.